6 Best Substitutes for Graham Crackers

 What can you substitute for Graham Crackers?

 Are you looking for a graham cracker substitute?
 You can find graham crackers tucked away in most of our cupboards.
 They are our handy little go-to, whether we are eating them as a quick treat, turning them into S’mores or using them as baking ingredients, and turning them into pie crusts.
 But what happens when you open the cupboard and they are all gone?
 Don’t panic.
-You could try using cookies, crushed cereal, saltine crackers, gingersnaps, pretzels, or even ice-cream cones instead.
+You could try using cookies, digestive biscuits, crushed cereal, saltine crackers, gingersnaps, pretzels, or even ice-cream cones instead.
 We will look at this list in more detail, but first let’s look a bit more at Graham crackers.

 What are Graham Crackers?